Sinan81/cpsc128/README.md

 * [Hand-On Python: A Tutorial Introduction for Beginners](http://anh.cs.luc.edu//python/hands-on/handsonHtml/handson.html)

 ## Slides

+The slides for the entire course can be found at: [CPSC128 all slides](files/cpsc128_slides_complete.pdf)

 |	Tues	 | Thurs |
 |--------------------------------------- | --------------------------------------- |
 |                                        | [May  2 Computing Setup & Intro](files/cpsc128_slides_may2.pdf)  |